 36. Owens Valley Indian Water Commission

-Nüümü Newe Protecting Our Future Project will improve Native American farmers and ranchers’ ability to access credit through loans and grants.
+The Owens Valley Indian Water Commission (OVIWC) is Tribally chartered and consists of three member tribes: Bishop, Big Pine, and Lone Pine Paiute Tribes.
+With NAAF funding, OVIWC will set up the Nüümü Newe Protecting Our Future Project which will improve Native American farmers and ranchers’ ability to access credit through loans and grants.
 It will also expand tribal members’ involvement in agriculture and strengthen their economic opportunities through regrants, training, education, resources, and technical assistance.

 37. Passamaquoddy Tribe at Indian Township

 Wabanaki Unagi will establish a Tribal aquaculture enterprise that grows American eel.
-The project will support more than 700 Native harvesters, increasing the price per pound, stabilizing the market, and creating agriculture-based employment on the reservation.
+The project will support over 700 Native harvesters, increasing the price per pound, stabilizing the market, and creating agriculture-based employment on the reservation.

 38. Red Cliff Band of Lake Superior Chippewa